YadaGiriReddy/Bulk-URL-Opener/README.md

 # Bulk-URL-Opener
 ![Bulk-URL-Opener](https://1.bp.blogspot.com/-i0s8SbNJZCc/X4sviQ6NgNI/AAAAAAAABJQ/ne1QKJs_GHY58Zl572miY9NPphgKOaexQCLcBGAsYHQ/w200-h200/Logo.png)

-Bulk URL Opener is a Chrome/Edge extension developed to Open multiple URLs in one click.
+Bulk URL Opener is an extension developed to Open multiple URLs in one click and it is supported by Chrome, Edge, Firefox and Opera browsers.

 ## Features
 * Open multiple URLs in just one click
 * Get all the currently opened tab URLs by clicking on one button, instead of copy-pasting each URL.